Suhel-Kap/m3tadao/Sponsor Docs/Tableland.md

 Tableland in m3tadao is the most used tech.
-With tableland we are indexing all data into our tables We have created this tables into our contracts, that way only our contracts are having the access control to write&update table raws
+With tableland we are indexing all the data that m3tadao is creating (text and CIDs for images and json files) into our tables
+We have created this tables into our contracts, that way only our contracts are having the access control to write&update table raws

 TABLES :